Who we are

 A propos AIM

 Today, this association boasts more than 800 members working in many countries throughout the world.
-Most of its members graduated from the Montefiore Institute (Electrical engineering, Electromechanical engineering, Computer science engineering, Biomedical engineering, Engineering physics, Data science engineering, Masters in Data science and Master in computer science).
+Most of its members are Montefiore Institute graduates (Electrical Engineer, Electromechanical Engineer, Computer Engineer, Biomedical Engineer, Physics Engineer, Data Science Engineer, Energy Engineer, Master’s Degree in Data Science and Master’s Degree in Computer Science).

 AIM is officially recognised as a non-profit